PhilJbt/Mescamit/README.md

 # PRESENTATION
 **Mescamit** is a variable obfuscator written in C++20.\
-It is useful as memory scanner mitigation.
+It is useful as memory scanner mitigation, thread safe.

 &nbsp;